Preference Restrictions in Computational Social Choice: A Survey: Domain Restrictions

 The reason is that when we repeatedly applied the Median Voter Theorem in the first proof of \Cref{cor:sp-transitive}, different voters may have appeared in the median position at different stages of the process.
 We will soon see that \emph{single-crossing} preferences do satisfy the representative voter property.
 However, for single-peaked preferences, a weaker property holds.
 Consider the majority relation in \Cref{ex:sp-not-repr-voter}: while no voter submitted this ordering as their vote, we can see that the majority ranking is single-peaked with respect to the axis $\lhd$.
 We will now argue that this is not a coincidence.

 \begin{proposition} The single-peaked domain is closed.
 That is, if $P$ is a profile with an odd number of voters that is single-peaked with respect to $\lhd$, then its majority relation $\succ_{\text{maj}}$ is single-peaked on $\lhd$. \end{proposition} \begin{proof} One can prove this using the techniques of \citet{puppe2015condorcet}, i.e., by arguing that the single-peaked domain is a \emph{maximal} Condorcet domain, and then appealing to their Lemma~2.1.
 Here is a direct proof, which is due to \citet[Lemma 11.4]{mou:b:axioms}.
 By \Cref{prop:median-voter-theorem} the majority relation has a unique peak $\top(\succ_\text{maj})$, namely, the Condorcet winner.
 Now consider two alternatives $a,b\in A$ with $\top(\succ_\text{maj}) \lhd b \lhd a$ (the case $a \lhd b \lhd \top(\succ_\text{maj})$ is similar).
 To establish that $\succ_\text{maj}$ is single-peaked on $\lhd$, we need to show that $b \succ_{\text{maj}} a$.
 Now, since the Condorcet winner is the peak of the median voter, a strict majority $N' \subseteq N$ of voters have their peak located at or to the left of $\top(\succ_\text{maj})$.
 Since all the voters in $N'$ have single-peaked preferences, we then must have $b \succ_i a$ for all $i \in N'$.
-Since $N'$ forms a strict majority, we have $b \succ_{\text{maj}} a$, as required. \end{proof}
+Since $N'$ forms a strict majority, we have $b \succ_{\text{maj}} a$, as required. \end{proof} \Cref{prop:sp-maj-relation-is-sp} implies that some rank aggregation rules like Kemeny's rule always output a single-peaked ranking. \citet{bredereck2022opinionupdates} study the class of rank aggregation rules that preserve single-peakedness, and note their applications in an opinion diffusion model.

+In addition to the majority relation, one can also consider a weighted version, namely the collection of \emph{majority margins}; the majority margin of $a$ over $b$ is defined to be $m_{ab} = |i \in N : a \succ_i b| - |i \in N : b \succ_i a|$.
+Thus, $m \succ_{\text{maj}} b$ if and only if $m_{ab} > 0$. \citet{smeulders2014non} and \citet{spanjaard2016netsinglepeaked} have characterized collections of majority margins that can be induced by a single-peaked preference profile and have given efficient algorithms for recognizing such collections.

 \paragraph{Strategyproof Social Choice} Consider the domain of single-peaked profiles with an odd number of voters.
 For odd $n$, every single-peaked profile admits a Condorcet winner.
 Hence, by \Cref{prop:condorcet-sp}, a voting rule that is defined on this domain and returns the Condorcet winner of the input profile is strategyproof.
 Note that in this case the Condorcet winner is the top choice of the median voter.